ChenAo-Phys/hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a master student studying physics at ETH Zurich.
+I am a PhD candidate studying physics at University of Augsburg.
 I like to use analytic and computational methods to tackle problems in physics and in everyday life.

 My research direction is the application of artificial neural networks in quantum many-body problems.
 My current work focuses on solving quantum systems using neural network quantum states (NQS).